Why Are Some CT600 Boxes Empty or Zero? | TinyTax Support

 The CT600 has separate sections for different types of income.
 Only the boxes relevant to your company type will be populated.
 The rest are correctly left at zero.

-Company TypeIncome goes toProfit goes toBoxes that will be zero
+Company TypeIncome goes toLoss/Profit boxBoxes that will be zero

-Mixed IncomeBox 145 AND Box 190Box 165 and Box 190Depends on which income types you have
+Mixed IncomeBox 145 AND Box 190Box 165 and/or Box 190Depends on which income types you have

 Common Reasons for Empty Boxes